quanghuy0497/Writing-in-the-Sciences/Unit 05 - The Original Manuscript/README.md

 		+ **_Example:_**
 			+ My goal is to write 400 words today.
 			+ My goal is to write the first two paragraphs of the discussion section today.
++ Introduction:
+	+ The past tense and active voice are appropriate for discussing previous results